chef-boneyard/chef-repo/README.md

 If you forget to set DeleteOnTermination to false when creating a box, you can do it afterwords by running:

     ec2-modify-instance-attribute --block-device-mapping /dev/sda1=:false <instance ID> -O <aws key> -W <aws secret> --region region

+## Rackspace

+### Support for RackConnect

+Any box in the rackspace cloud must include the rackspace-cloud-base role to ensure that rackconnect is fully functional.